 Fusarium dieback symptoms include pale and wilted leaves and branch dieback.
 Beetle entry holes are often surrounded by wet discoloration, gumming, or white powdery exudate.
 Scraping off bark will reveal brown discolored wood surrounding beetle galleries.
 Learn more about infestation symptoms here.

 ISHB-FD reproductive hosts are plant species that are capable of supporting beetle reproduction and growing the fungi that cause Fusarium dieback.
 Many more plant species may be attacked by the beetles than those that are currently confirmed to be reproductive hosts.
 We continuously update the list of ISHB-FD reproductive hosts as new tree species become confirmed.

 Origin and History

-ISHB was first found at Whittier Narrows in Los Angeles County in 2003 but was not identified until several years later.
-From 2003-2010 the beetle was found on a few ornamental trees, then in 2010 it was the presumptive cause of the death of a large number of box elder street trees in Long Beach.
-In 2012 the beetle was collected from a backyard avocado tree in South Gate, and from several tree species at local botanical gardens.
-It now appears to be established in Los Angeles, Orange, and Riverside Counties and has also spread to selected areas of San Bernardino, Ventura and Santa Barbara Counties.
-A single beetle was caught in Santa Cruz County in 2014.
+PSHB was first found at Whittier Narrows in Los Angeles County in 2003 but was initially thought to be the tea shot hole borer, a less destructive species within the ISHB species complex.
+The beetle went unnoticed until 2012 when it was identified as PSHB in a backyard avocado tree.
+PSHB is now established in Los Angeles, Orange, and Riverside Counties and has also spread to San Bernardino, Ventura, and Santa Barbara Counties.
+A single beetle was caught in a trap in Santa Cruz County in 2014.